atom/atom/docs/your-first-package.md

 To begin, press `cmd-shift-P` to bring up the [Command Palette](https://github.com/atom/command-palette).
 Type "generate package" and select the "Package Generator: Generate Package" command.
 Now we need to name the package.
-Let's call it _ascii-art_.
+Try to avoid naming your package with the *atom-* prefix, for example we are going to call this package _ascii-art_.

 Atom will open a new window with the contents of our new _ascii-art_ package displayed in the Tree View.
 Because this window is opened **after** the package